ComposableFi/emulated-light-client/solana/restaking/README.md

 - `Change admin Proposal`: A proposal set by the current admin for changing the admin.
-A new admin is proposed by the existing admin and the until the new admin approves it in `accept_admin_change`, the admin wont be changed.
+A new admin is proposed by the existing admin and the until the new admin approves it in `accept_admin_change`, the admin won't be changed.

-- `Accept admin change`: The new admin set by the existing admin is exepected to call this method.
+- `Accept admin change`: The new admin set by the existing admin is expected to call this method.
 When the new admin calls this method, the admin is changed.

 - `Update Staking Cap`: Method which sets the staking cap which limits